Visual Question Answering in AI: what is it?

 β

-Visual Question Answering (VQA) is a field of artificial intelligence research that aims to enable machines to answer questions posed on images.
-The central thesis of VQA is based on the ability of artificial intelligence models to interpret visual content and respond contextually to questions posed in natural language.
+Visual Question Answering (VQA) is a field of research in artificial intelligence that aims to allow machines to answer questions asked on images.
+The central thesis of the VQA is based on the ability of artificial intelligence models to interpret visual content and to respond contextually to questions asked in natural language.

 β

 In a typical VQA system, an image is presented with an associated question.
 The model must then identify the relevant elements of the image, understand the context of the question, and formulate an appropriate response.
-For example, for an image of a cat sitting on a sofa with the question "What color is the cat?", the system must be able to detect the cat, analyze its color, and answer correctly.
+For example, for an image of a cat sitting on a couch with the question βWhat color is the cat?β , the system must be able to detect the cat, analyze its color, and respond correctly.

 β

-VQA is based on advanced machine learning techniques, including π convolutional neural networks (CNN) for image analysis and recurrent neural networks (RNN) or transformers for language processing.
-This field of study has a wide range of applications, from image search assistance to improving accessibility for the visually impaired, via more intelligent virtual assistance systems.
+VQA is based on advanced machine learning techniques, including convolutional neural networks (CNN) for image analysis and recurrent neural networks (RNNs) or transformers for language processing.
+This field of study has varied applications, ranging from assistance in finding images to improving accessibility for visually impaired people, through to smarter virtual assistance systems.

 β